 The Device Manager can also help to reinstall the Bluetooth drivers on your Windows 10.
 Here is how you can do it:

-- Open Device Manager > click the Scan for hardware changes option.
+- Open Device Manager (Win + X, followed by M) > Click the Scan for hardware changes option from the top menu.

 - Windows will now automatically detect the missing Bluetooth driver and then install it on your computer.

 - Open Settings > Update & Security > Windows Update

 - Look for a link—View optional updates under the update button.

 - In the next Windows, expand the Driver Updates.
 It may have a list of updates available.
 You can choose to install if you are facing an issue manually.